 The Indian Express spoke to several students who took the GRE with help from outside experts or ‘collaborators’.
 While none of them wished to be named, they revealed a meticulously-planned modus operandi.

-Aradhana Mahna, co-founder and managing director, Manya Education, said some of their students, mostly from Andhra Pradesh and Telangana, approached teachers for similar help.
-Manya Education runs more than 40 competitive exam prep centres across India and is the biggest operation of The Princeton Review outside the US.
-Manya Education has already informed ETS about the fraud, but Mahna said its response was a “bit casual”.
-Hence, Manya Education has now pointed it out to the government.
+Aradhana Mahna, co-founder and managing director, Manya – The Princeton Review, said some of their students, mostly from Andhra Pradesh and Telangana, approached teachers for similar help.
+Manya – The Princeton Review runs more than 40 competitive exam prep centres across India and is the biggest operation of The Princeton Review outside the US.
+Manya – The Princeton Review has already informed ETS about the fraud, but Mahna said its response was a “bit casual”.
+Hence, Manya – The Princeton Review has now pointed it out to the government.